Nigel2392/request_filters/README.md

 * Regex (re)
 * In (IP based on cidr, splits most `filter_value`'s' by comma and checks if the request's value is in the list)

+## Admin Views

+Has a a view to easy analyse the behaviour of filters overall in a chart.

 # Quick start
 -----------